-Many executives and directors have been hesitant to directly involve themselves with shareholder engagement for a buy Lyrica 50 mg variety of reasons: some fear that having too many voices would shatter a unified strategy, while others are wary of undermining their management teams and opening the door for disclosure mistakes.
+Many executives and directors have been hesitant to directly involve themselves with shareholder engagement for a go to these guys variety of reasons: some fear that having too many voices would shatter a unified strategy, while others are wary of undermining their management teams and opening the door for disclosure mistakes.
 These fears have ultimately resulted in arm’s-length interactions with investors, as well as engagement plans that do not prioritize understanding investors’ interests.
 While such plans have been considered satisfactory in the past, they are now leaving shareholders wanting more.

 According to Paula Loop, leader of PwC’s Governance Insights Center, this is a good thing that poses unique challenges all the same.

 Specifically, she says, “companies should focus on how [their engagement plan] will measure success.”

 “Getting valuable insights from your most influential investors and addressing their concerns should be the true measure of a successful engagement effort.”

 Traditionally, successful investor engagement has been understood in the context of presentations and disclosure reports (that investors may find forgettable, confusing, or some combination of the two), often leading to silent shareholder audiences.
 In this approach, the brief interaction is largely one-sided, and is therefore antithetical to the give-and-take nature inherent in any productive business relationship.